Yutian-Liu1016/search-all-papers/README.md

 - List all papers of the author.
 - show the affiliation of the author.
 - User can choose the target author by affiliation.
+- User have to input the exact name.
+-
 ## Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.